-670 Having explored simplified one dimensional filters, we now return to our two dimensional results.
-Although real landscapes are two dimensional and we use polynomial fitting rather than simple differencing as in Equation 11, we can still use Equation 14 as a qualitative indicator of the grid spacing required for appropriate curvature estimates.
+Having explored simplified one dimensional filters, we now return to our two dimensional results.
+725 Although real landscapes are two dimensional and we use polynomial fitting rather than simple differencing as in Equation (11), we can still use Equation (14) as a qualitative indicator of the grid resolution required for appropriate curvature estimates.
 In the Gabilan Mesa, where ridgelines are broad, lower resolution data can still capture the curvature with relatively high fidelity.
-However, in locations with sharper ridgelines, such as Santa Cruz Island, the narrowest ridgelines are no longer adequately resolved as the grid size is increased, as can be seen in Figure 3.
+However, in locations with sharper ridgelines, such as Santa Cruz Island, the narrowest ridgelines are no longer 730 adequately resolved as the grid resolution is decreased, as can be seen in Figure (3).

 The loss of fidelity predicted by the simple one dimensional system (Equation 14) qualitatively predicts the pattern observed in Figures (4 and 5), namely that the curvature values are smeared over a greater length-scale leading to apparently broader ridges with resolution, and a systematic underestimation of their peak elevations.
-This highlights that in conjunction with data quality, landscape morphology also exerts a control on the optimal resolution to use for a given study, where landscapes with more gradual hillslope to valley transition morphologies can be analyzed using coarser resolution topographic data with more confidence.
+This highlights that in conjunction with data quality, landscape

+- 735 morphology also exerts a control on the optimal resolution to use for a given study, where landscapes with more gradual hillslope to valley transition morphologies can be analyzed using coarser resolution topographic data with more confidence.
+Although the identification of landscape morphology is often achieved through observations of high resolution topography, it can be achieved through field observations and the use of ancillary datasets, which allow the qualitative checking of results obtained from a low resolution dataset. - 740

 Santa Cruz Island and the Oregon Coast Range have the highest tangential curvature at 1 meter resolution.
 High tangential curvature at Santa Cruz Island corresponds to observations of extensive gullying and hillslope erosion (Pinter and Vestal, 2005; Perroy et al., 2012).
-In the Orgeon Coast Range, features such as pit and mound topography produced by tree throw and other biotic activity are resolved in the LiDAR dataset (Roering et al., 2010; Marshall and Roering, 2014), which manifest as an increase in values of curvature.
+In the Oregon Coast Range, features such as pit and mound topography produced by tree throw and other biotic activity

+- 745 are resolved in the LiDAR dataset (Roering et al., 2010; Marshall and Roering, 2014), which manifest as an increase in values of curvature.
 However this could also be indicative of non-topographic noise in the DEM surface produced during the processing of the point clouds, which is particularly required in heavily forested locations (Liu, 2008; Meng et al., 2010) such as the Oregon Coast Range.
-This suggests an unfortunate collinearity between the two causes of small wavelength topographic noise and warrants further testing in future to disentangle synthetic and natural noise from high resolution topographic measurements.
+This suggests an unfortunate collinearity between the two causes of small wavelength topographic - 750 noise and warrants further testing in future to disentangle synthetic and natural noise from high resolution topographic measurements.
 However, high curvature is not solely a manifestation of stochastic disturbance on local topographic roughness, but is also generated at narrow valley bottoms, and at ridgelines where erosion rates are rapid relative to the hillslope sediment transport coefficient (Roering et al., 2007; Hurst et al., 2012).
-Gabilan Mesa exhibits much lower curvature values than the other two locations, which is a consequence of high landscape diffusivity, indicating that sediment transport at Gabilan Mesa is dominated by diffusion-like processes (Roering et al., 2007), smoothing the landscape and reducing the tangential curvature of the hillslope surface.
+Gabilan Mesa exhibits much lower curvature values than the - 755 other two locations, which is a consequence of high landscape diffusivity, indicating that sediment transport at Gabilan Mesa is dominated by diffusion-like processes (Roering et al., 2007), smoothing the landscape and reducing the tangential curvature of the hillslope surface.